CBS This Morning: Since revival

 On July 26, 2012, CBS announced that its Chief White House Correspondent Norah O'Donnell would replace Hill starting in September 2012.
 Hill was pulled from the program immediately after the announcement (an absence which was not explained on the broadcast), and was eventually released from her CBS contract (Hill joined NBC in November 2012, becoming a co-host of weekend editions of Today).

 On November 20, 2017, Rose was fired by CBS following a report in The Washington Post in which eight women accused him of sexual harassment.
 King and O'Donnell addressed the issue on the show.
 In January 2018, it was announced that John Dickerson (moderator of Face the Nation) would join the program as the third co-anchor.
 On October 3, 2018, it was announced that correspondent Bianna Golodryga would be joining the show as the fourth co-host.
 However, six months later, in April 2019, Golodryga chose to leave CBS News.

 On May 6, 2019, it was announced that Dickerson and O'Donnell would leave CBS This Morning, with Dickerson moving to 60 Minutes and O'Donnell to CBS Evening News.
 Anthony Mason and Tony Dokoupil were named as successors, and made their debuts on May 20, 2019, alongside King.
 O'Donnell's last day on the show was May 16, 2019, followed by Dickerson on May 17, 2019.

 CBS announced several planned changes to the program in 2021, including a move to a new studio at One Astor Plaza in Times Square, and a new co-host in Nate Burleson with Mason moving to a role as reporter on culture.
 On August 31, the network announced that CBS This Morning would instead be succeeded by a new program, CBS Mornings, starting September 7.
+The reconfigured program retained the social media and YouTube channels created for CBS This Morning.

-The transition was complete on September 18, 2021 when CBS This Morning Saturday was rebranded as CBS Saturday Morning.
+The transition was completed on September 18, 2021 when CBS This Morning Saturday was rebranded as CBS Saturday Morning.

 Format

-Both hours began with the "EyeOpener," a fast-paced 90-second video montage of the day's top stories, ending with overnight sports highlights clips and quips from late-night talk shows.
+Both hours began with the "EyeOpener - Your World According To Us", a fast-paced 90-second video montage of the day's top stories, ending with overnight sports highlights clips and quips from late-night talk shows.
 The first hour of the show was more news-intensive, with more original journalism and analysis than the second hour.
-The 8:00 hour began with the "EyeOpener @ 8," recaps the first hour's news, leads into a brief summary of the morning's news headlines, and then shifts its focus to interviews and discussion (à la Morning Joe) and lighter fare.
+The 8:00 hour began with the "EyeOpener @ 8", recaps the first hour's news, leads into a brief summary of the morning's news headlines, and then shifts its focus to interviews and discussion (à la Morning Joe) and lighter fare.